 “A little faster buddy and you would have made it,” she murmured with indifference.

 I fell out of the chair in surprise, then scrambled to my feet.

 “How the—!?”
 I hollered but was cut off, literally.
 She had the knife to my throat faster than I could blink.

 “Uh-uh,” she said, shaking her head.
 “I’m talking now.
 Thank you.”

 I gulped as she pressed the blade a bit harder against my skin.

 “Now, where was I?” she said, her eyes raising in thought then brightening.
 “Oh, yes!
 Being awake.”
-Her eyes lowered back to me.
+Her eyes lowered back to mine.
 She smiled.
-“Now Jason, I understand how much you dislike waking up in the morning with a cold sweat, tossing ‘n’ turning in bed, but dreams are where the fun is.”
+“Now Jason, I understand how much you dislike waking up in the morning with a cold sweat, tossing ‘n’ turning in bed, but dreams are where all the fun is.”
 Her lips parted into its fanged, impish grin.
 “You can die in a dream and still wake up.”

 “But here,” she leaned in so her ivory eyes were too close for comfort.
 “Here you can’t die and expect to wake up.
 Now, getting hurt on the other hand…” She traced a talon down my right arm, leaving a long cut in its wake.
-It took all my will power not to flinch.
+It took all my willpower not to flinch.